RetinexDual: Retinex-based Dual Nature Approach for Generalized Ultra-High-Definition Image Restoration: Experiments

 \subsection{Ablation Studies}

 The ablation experiments are divided into two parts: the first one examines the effect of the constructed training objective function.
 The second validates the effectiveness of our contributions, structured into three parts, each addressing one contribution along with the relevant components in our model.
-We conducted our ablation studies on the \textbf{UHD-LL} dataset.
+We conducted our ablation studies on the \textbf{UHD-LL} dataset with visual comparisons and a detailed description of each study in the Supplementary material.

 \textbf{Ablation Studies on the Training Objective.} We report the results of seven experiments in Table \ref{tab:Ablation_Losses}, where the last experiment represents our full model without modifications.
 It was noticed that by removing the multi-level loss, there was a huge drop in performance in the model, which confirms its contribution.
 Among all experiments, experiment 7 records the highest PSNR and SSIM values, indicating the importance of having such a training objective function.